ElijahUmana/InsightAI/README.md

 ## Technical Architecture
 - **Backend**: Built with FastAPI and asynchronous functions for efficient backend performance.
-- **Image Recognition**: Employs OpenAI CLIP for screen content understanding.
 - **AI Language Model**: Uses GPT-4 with advanced prompt engineering for personalized user interaction.
 - **Text-to-Speech**: Integrates with Eleven Labs' text-to-speech, delivering responses with minimal latency via WebSocket.
 - **Database**: Utilizes Redis for temporary data storage and MongoDB for persistent user data.
 - **Frontend**: Developed using React and Node.js, optimized for asynchronous functions and WebSocket to enhance application responsiveness.
 - **Chrome Extension**: Created with JavaScript, HTML, CSS, and manifest.json for a smooth user experience.
-- **Deployment**: Containerized with Docker and deployed on Heroku for both frontend and backend services.